aurule/roll-it/docs/systems/met.md

 # World of Darkness Revised MET

+*This game is out of print.
+Find related material at [By Night Studios](https://bynightstudios.com/)*

-The MET system makes use of two commands, `/met static` and `/met opposed`.
+The Mind's Eye Theatre system makes use of two commands, `/met static` and `/met opposed`.

 The `/met static` command lets a user throw a rock-paper-scissors chop against a randomly-rolling opponent, suitable for static and simple tests.
 It can roll many such tests at once, which is handy for streamlining ST rolls or group actions.